Guidelines for Preparation

 - Pain mechanisms and visceral hypersensitivity

-- Role of the microbiome in health and disease
+- Role of microbiome and diet

 - Pathophysiological and clinical aspects of functional esophagogastro-intestinal disorders